An Introduction to Functional dependency in Relational Databases: Some concluding remarks

-Database theoreticians have pointed out that there is not much literature on the properties of sets of fds.
-We refer to \cite{demet} for some modern approaches concerning the presentation of sets of fds based on which full knowledge on the validity of fds w.r.t. a stated context may be extracted.
-It is known that redundancy and potential inconsistency can also be present in certain relations in the absence of fds.
-A \textit{multivalued dependency} (mvd) occurs when an attribute set conditionally defines a set of other attributes.
+It is known that redundancy and potential inconsistency can also be present in certain relations in the absence of FDs.
+On a relation scheme $R$ a \textit{multivalued dependency} ($mvd$) occurs when the values on $X$ determines the set of values on $Y$ independent of the set of values on $R-Y$.
 Formally if $XY \subseteq R$, $X$ \textit{multidetermines} $Y$ i.e., $X \rightarrow \rightarrow Y$ if for every relation $I$ on $R$, for all tuples $u,v \in I$ if $u[X]=v[X]$ then there exists a tuple $w \in I$ such that $w[X]=u[X]=v[X]$, $w[Y]=u[Y]$, $w[R-XY]=v[R-XY]$.
-The notion of mvds is closely related to join.
-The fourth normal from ($4NF$), a generalization of $BCNF$ requires that every mvd is due to keys.
-Let $R$ be a relation scheme and $X,Y \subseteq R$ $(X \ne \phi, Y \ne \phi)$ and let $\Sigma$ be a set of fds and mvds that need to satisfied on legal relation on $R$. $R$ is in $4NF$ if for every mvd $X \rightarrow \rightarrow Y$ that is to hold on legal relations over $R$ either the mvd is trivial i.e., $Y \subseteq X$ or $XY=R$ or $X$ is a super key in the sense defined before.
-A theorem states that if $R$ obeys only those fds and mvds that are logical consequences of a set of fds then $4NF$ coincides with $BCNF$.
-The interaction between fds and mvds has been studied under a sound and complete formal system.
+Relations on $R$ satisfy $X \rightarrow \rightarrow Y$ when $R$ is decomposable to its projections on $XY$ and $X(R-Y)$ without loss of information; in other words $R = \pi_{XY}(R) \Join \pi_{X(R-Y)}(R)$.
+The fourth normal from ({\it 4NF}), a generalization of $BCNF$ requires that every mvd is a consequence of minimal keys.
+Let $R$ be a relation scheme and $X,Y \subseteq R$ $(X \ne \phi, Y \ne \phi)$ and let $\Sigma$ be a set of fds and mvds that need to satisfied on legal relations on $R$. $R$ is in {\it 4NF} if for every mvd $X \rightarrow \rightarrow Y$ that is to hold on legal relations over $R$ either the mvd is trivial i.e., $Y \subseteq X$ or $XY=R$ or $X$ is a key in the sense defined before.
+A theorem states that if $R$ obeys only those $FD$s and mvds that are logical consequences of a set of FDs then {\it 4NF} coincides with $BCNF$.
+The interaction between FDs and mvds has been studied under a sound and complete formal system.
+It is believed that reasoning about a constraint set with different classes and the associated implication problems are significantly harder compared to dealing with the classes separately, possibly due to interactions among the classes.
+Similar to theorem 5 another theorem asserts that given $(R,\Sigma)$ in $BCNF$, if there is a simple key then $(R,\Sigma)$ is in {\it 4NF}.
+See also \cite{sven}.